-Ethiopia is one of the developing countries with strong urbanization, fast infrastructural development and real estate market.
-However, this development has not been supported by proper land and real estate valuation processes and this has been one of the main reasons for lack of good governance in the country.
-Among different factors behind this improper land and real estate valuation, lack of well-trained professionals is the main which is considered as an indispensable tool of a government to influence development.
+Ethiopia is one of the developing countries with infrastructural savelepment has not been supported by proper land and real estate valuation processes and this has been one of the main reasons for lack of good governance in the country.

+Among different factors behind this improper land and real estate valuation, lack of well trained professionals is the main which is considered as an indispensable tool of a government to influence development.

-One of the main goals of MA program is to make the program relevant and achieve the desired goals, and to make sure that the graduates from this program will be competent, skillful and knowledgeable so they can exert remarkable impact in policy-making regarding real estate and land valuation.
+One of the main goals of MA program is to make the program relevant and achieve the desired goals, and to make sure that the graduates from this program will be competent, skillful and exert remarkable knowiengedbieredingreking regarding real estate valuation.